Bynder/cw-wordpress-plugin/README.md

 ```

 ### 3.1.6 ###
-* Update `\GatherContent\Importer\get_post_by_item_id()` to remove any WPML `WP_Query` filters so the mapped post is properly located.
+* Update `\Content Workflow\Importer\get_post_by_item_id()` to remove any WPML `WP_Query` filters so the mapped post is properly located.
 * Remove `.misc-pub-post-status` class from GC metabod, as it was adding a redundant pin icon.
-* Set user-agent when making GatherContent API calls.
+* Set user-agent when making Content Workflow API calls.

 ### 3.1.5 ###
 * Update to enable the Yoast SEO focus keyword again (a Yoast SEO plugin update changed the field type).
-* Add ACF compatibility shim for transforming ACF checkbox values to/from GatherContent checkbox values.
+* Add ACF compatibility shim for transforming ACF checkbox values to/from Content Workflow checkbox values.
 * Two new filters, `gc_config_pre_meta_field_value_updated` and `gc_config_meta_field_value_updated`.

 ### 3.1.4 ###